univention/univention-corporate-server/doc/manual/domain-ldap/domain-join.rst

 effect.

-Domain names must be limited to 13 characters as they are otherwise truncated at the Windows client and this can lead to log-in errors.
+Domain names must be limited to 13 characters as they are otherwise truncated at the Windows client and this can lead to sign in errors.

 For a domain join against a domain controller based on Samba/AD, the DNS configuration of the client must be set up in such a way that DNS entries from